 The PSC agreed to all of the other suggested revisions in the IIPRC office recommended draft revisions to these Uniform Standards.
+Due to the extensive revisions to these standards, they are attached as Appendix 2 to this report.

 5-Year Review, Phase 5 (Certain Uniform Standards Effective On or Before June 30, 2010)